Choir combines NFL players' love of gospel music, football

 The choir provides about 60 players — mostly retired and a couple of current ones — a different type of team atmosphere, one that combines a love of gospel music and pro football.

-During rehearsal at the annual reunion, this time for Thursday night's performance in the 20th Super Bowl Gospel Celebration at Atlanta Symphony Hall, Clinkscale said he felt his spirit being rekindled in the same way it does each year.
+During rehearsal at the annual reunion , this time for Thursday night's performance in the 20th Super Bowl Gospel Celebration at Atlanta Symphony Hall, Clinkscale said he felt his spirit being rekindled in the same way it does each year.

 "It is part of the electricity and ... the power of it," Clinkscale said Wednesday evening.
 "It moves through everything, and I think that's a big reason why so many of the guys come.
 You see some guys that you didn't even realize were on a roster, but the spirit of the Lord brings us together, and it just happens."

-Max Garcia, a Denver offensive lineman, and New Orleans receiver Austin Carr are the choir's two active players and are expected to perform.
+Max Garcia, a Denver offensive lineman, and New Orleans receiver Austin Carr are two active players in the choir.
 Former stars such as Tim Brown, Emmitt Smith and Matt Forte and current stars Larry Fitzgerald and Russell Wilson are listed as presenters or honorees.

 Carr grew up singing in the church and got the itch to perform after visiting Broadway in high school.
 He started acting, playing piano and taking vocal training.
-He performed with the Super Bowl choir last year.
+He performed with the Super Bowl choir last year, but is not this year.

 He said he joined the choir because "I love to sing.
 I love God.
 It was just this opportunity to get involved."

-The NFL-sanctioned choir will perform two songs at the sold-out event that's being televised Saturday and also features performances by Kirk Franklin, Koryn Hawthorne, Tasha Cobbs Leonard and The Winans.
+The NFL-sanctioned choir will perform two songs at the sold-out event that's being televised on BET Saturday.
+The event also will feature performances by Kirk Franklin, Koryn Hawthorne, Tasha Cobbs Leonard and The Winans.

 For Orlick Johnson, a former linebacker who played parts of two seasons and ended his career in 2000, the choir is a means for players to minister to each other.